I heard this story from a pulpit, so I will not attest to its veracity.

 My first brush with Satan was a KISS.

 I grew up in a conservative Baptist church where everyone knew that the rock group KISS with their black and white makeup, outrageous costumes, and irreverent music were Satanists.
-Their monicker, we were assured, was an acronym for “Knights In Satan’s Service.â€
+Their monicker, we were assured, was an acronym for Knights In Satans Service.

 The frontman, the face of KISS, was Gene Simmons.
 Simmons and his ridiculously long tongue was the perfect picture of crazy for the band that rocked the world and shook conservative Christians to their collective core.

 Gene says he was raised in a traditional Jewish household.
-He says he was “dirt poor,†and often subsisted on rationed meat and milk.
+He says he was dirt poor, and often subsisted on rationed meat and milk.
 That is a far cry from the 12,000sf Lake Tahoe mansion the now 72-year-old rocker inhabits today.

 An insanely successful music artist, Simmons has also enjoyed immense success as an entrepreneur.
 Much of his wealth results from licensing deals for logos, icons, and intellectual properties.

-I don’t believe KISS is an acronym for anything.
+I dont believe KISS is an acronym for anything.
 One rock historian says that Simmons and band partner Paul Stanley put the name in all caps to make it stand out because there was no bold type back then.
-I don’t know if that is true, either.
-I don’t believe Simmons and his pals ever made a deal with the Devil but I do know, if they did, it has paid dividends.
+I dont know if that is true, either.
+I dont believe Simmons and his pals ever made a deal with the Devil but I do know, if they did, it has paid dividends.
 But then, as the great Baptist preacher R. G. Lee told us in his famous sermon Payday Someday, the final check has not been cut.

 We will all have the books balanced by and by.
 All of us Genes and the rest of you, too.